 As a parent, how do you address your child’s sadness and fears when you yourself are horrified by the images of grief and pain seen from media.
 While we empathize with the victims and the survivors who have lost their loved ones during the tragedy, we count our blessings that our children are safe.

-However, we could always learn from these tragedies and explain to our children about love and compassionate.
+However, we could always learn from these tragedies and explain to our children about love and compassion.

 So how do we help children face up to tragedies?
 Do we confront the children with information or seek to avoid these sensitive topics involving death and losses?
 While some of the parents try to brush the topic off, some seek to provide more information to the children which might not be the best parenting move with the limitation in the child’s understanding.
 Difficult as can be, I guess we parents could do a “balancing act”.

 I remember the passing away of my father-in-law about 2 years ago.
-While we adults were feeling very upset and grief over it, many of us including me told the children only that their grandfather had went to a much more beautiful place call “heaven” and fullstop.
+While we adults were feeling very upset and grief over it, many of us, including me, told the children only that their grandfather had gone to a much more beautiful place called “heaven” and then they put an abrupt end to the conversation.
 How contradicting!
 Since grandpa has gone to such a beautiful place, why are my parents so sad?

-Years passed and as my own children grows, I can see the inquisitive mind of the little ones trying to find out more rather then “Your grandpa has gone to heaven”.
+Years passed and as my own children grow, I can see the inquisitive mind of the little ones trying to find out more rather than “your grandpa has gone to heaven”.

 - Be sensitive to their desire to communicate how they feel to us rather than avoiding it.

 - Do not put up barriers, which might stop their attempts to communicate